astropy/halotools/README.md

 from halotools import sim_manager
 ```

 The *sim_manager* package comes with a memory-efficient *TabularAsciiReader* designed to handle the very large file sizes that are typical of contemporary cosmological simulations.
-There are 20 halo catalogs available for download from the Halotools website using the *halotools/scripts/download_additional_halocat.py* script, including simulations run with different volumes, resolutions and cosmologies, and also catalogs identified using different halo-finders and at different redshift.
+There are 20 halo catalogs available for download from the Halotools website using the `download_additional_halocat script`, including simulations run with different volumes, resolutions and cosmologies, and also catalogs identified using different halo-finders and at different redshift.
 Any simulation you store in cache can be loaded into memory in the same way, and all such catalogs have a *halo_table* attribute storing the actual data.

 ```
 from halotools.sim_manager import CachedHaloCatalog